 According to the first JIACRA report by ECDC, EFSA, and EMA (2015), antimicrobials were used more for production animals than for humans in 2011 and 2012 in Europe.
 However, according to the newest JIACRA report, the situation was reversed in 2016 (ECDC, EFSA, and EMA, 2021).
 Despite increasing efforts to reduce antimicrobial use in the EU, the global trends are concerning.
 For example, Van Boeckel et al. (2015) estimated that antimicrobial consumption in livestock will increase by 67% from 2010 to 2030, mainly because intensive farming is becoming more common in middle-income countries.

-It is crucial to globally decrease the antimicrobial use for livestock, even if this means that massive changes must be made in management systems to decrease the dependency on antimicrobial agents.
-Some may find these changes risky from an economic viewpoint, but careful planning will allow reductions in antimicrobial use without risking productivity or animal health.
-These measures include, for example, preferring parenteral antimicrobials, improving both the internal and external biosecurity of farms, updating vaccinations schemes, enhancing management hygiene and feed and water hygiene, and investing in animal healthcare and welfare (Collineau et al., 2017; Diana et al., 2019; Yun et al., 2021).

 To conclude, the antimicrobial resistance of Y. enterocolitica 4/O:3 strains of porcine origin varied widely between European countries.
 Resistance was most frequent in countries where antimicrobials, especially enteral medications, are used in large quantities.
 The antimicrobial resistance of numerous pathogens, including Y. enterocolitica, is considered one of the most severe global health threats.
 Despite encouraging news that antimicrobial use has generally decreased in Europe during recent years, much work is required globally.
 We recommend that antimicrobial resistance control should begin already at the farm level.
-This can be achieved through the strict control of prescriptions, sales, and use of antimicrobial agents, along with improving animal management systems to not be as dependent on medications.
+This can be achieved through the strict control of prescriptions, sales, and use of antimicrobial agents.
 When antimicrobial agents are needed, treating individual animals should be preferred to mass medications whenever possible.
 Regular antimicrobial susceptibility monitoring and data on actual antimicrobial use are also needed in the battle against antimicrobial resistance.

 Data Availability Statement

-The whole-genome sequences are available online at NCBI with an accession number JAJSSD000000000.
+The data used in this analysis are available in the tables and supplementary material.

 Author Contributions

 HK and RK-T designed the study.
 PO-M, SJ, JK, and MF-A performed the laboratory work, and analyzed the antimicrobial resistance data.
-SJ and JK analyzed the whole-genome sequence data, and JK performed the analysis on antimicrobial use.
+JK performed the analysis on antimicrobial use.
 JK and SJ drafted the manuscript and HK, RK-T, MF-A, and PO-M contributed to manuscript revision.
 All authors have read and approved the final draft of the manuscript.

 Funding